The fun (or should I say unsettling) thing about paradigm shifts is that it’s hard to tell when they’re happening.

 College students now rank texting as the number one form of writing and cell phones as the top writing platform.

 Millennials think email is for old people.
-Students use it frequently to communicate with parents, professors and bosses.
+Students use it mainly to communicate with parents, professors and bosses.
 While they may use it, they don’t value it.

 It’s actually not such an outlandish notion, this life without email.
 It would hardly be the first office technology to achieve obsolescence.
 In an era in which most people can access a scanner, why does my business card have a fax number on it?